 “I’m following a couple of leads, sir.
 I should have something more concrete for you by morning.”
 I run my hand through my hair.

 “Good.
 Find out what you can on this plate.”
 I give him the plate number from the CLS.
-“I want to know everything, and keep working on those missing two years for Ms. Steele.”
+“I want to know everything and keep working on those missing two years for Ms. Steele.”
 I hit the end button.
 Most people wouldn’t care too much about what some kid was doing between the ages of 15 and 17.
 But I’m not most people, and I know better than most that those years can be very significant in someone’s life.

 “Sir?”
 Taylor knows me well.

 “Really, you guys, I’m fine now.
 It was just an adrenaline crash, honestly.”
 I’ve changed into a pair of sweats and a tank top and I’m clutching a glass of cabernet, trying to convince James and Al that I’m okay—but more, trying to convince myself.
-I’m curled up on my couch wrapped in my chocolate brown microfiber Velura throw blanket, and its coziness reminds me how happy I am to be home.
+I’m curled up on my sofa wrapped in my chocolate brown microfiber Velura throw blanket, and its coziness reminds me how happy I am to be home.

 “Oh, no, Jewel darling,” Al says, chopping or slicing something for dinner in my kitchen—I don’t know what.
 “You called me in a state, sweetheart.
 You have never called me in a state… well, just once, maybe… but that’s why I am not buying your bull about being ‘fine.'”
 I look over at James.

 “Hey, don’t look at me.
 I can’t control him either.”
-He smiles wistfully as he sits back on my couch.
+He smiles wistfully as he sits back on my sofa.
 “Not that I would ever want to.”
 He shyly drops his head.
 I tilt my head to the side waiting for him to look up at me.
 When he does, I raise my eyebrows knowingly and smile.
 He blushes a bit and I know he’s as smitten with Al as Al is with him.
 I sit up a bit.